 The same reference gave a related formula for the luminosities of the RR Lyrae stars (RR) that lie embedded in the HB.

-Applied to the Large Magellanic Cloud, this reference finds $\mu_{LMC} = 18.54\pm0.03\pm0.06$ (statistical and systematic errors respectively).
+Applied to the Large Magellanic Cloud, this reference finds $\mu_{LMC} = 18.54\pm0.03\pm0.06$ (statistical and systematic errors, respectively).
 An updated version of Eq.\ref{eq:rr} based on parallaxes from the early release of Gaia DR3 (eDR3) is \citep{2022MNRAS.513..788G}

 and these authors find a distance to the LMC of $\mu_{LMC} = 18.501\pm0.018$.
-The change in the magnitude coefficient at fiducial $[Fe/H] = -1.5$ implies RR Lyr stars fainter by 0.06~mag (although note the greater metallicity dependence).
+The change in the magnitude coefficient at fiducial [Fe/H]$= -1.5$ implies RR Lyrae stars fainter by 0.06~mag (although note the greater metallicity dependence).
 The application to the LMC would have the LMC closer by 0.04~mag.

-Consider another study. \citet{2022ApJ...932...19N} derive new luminosity-metallicity and period-luminosity-metallicity relations with luminosities in Wesenheit magnitude units to negate reddening effects for 36 RR Lyr in the Milky Way with eDR3 parallaxes and for RR Lyr in 39 nearby dwarf galaxies, making a simultaneous Bayesian fit to all Milky Way anchors and all RR Lyr stars in each dwarf.
+Consider another study. \citet{2022ApJ...932...19N} derive new luminosity-metallicity and period-luminosity-metallicity relations with luminosities in Wesenheit magnitude units to negate reddening effects for 36 RR Lyrae in the Milky Way with eDR3 parallaxes and for RR~Lyrae in 39 nearby dwarf galaxies, making a simultaneous Bayesian fit to all Milky Way anchors and all RR Lyrae stars in each dwarf.
 They find an offset for the Milky Way calibration stars from values obtained by \citet{2000ApJ...533..215C} $\mu_{gaia} - \mu_{hipparcos} = -0.048$ (without giving an error).
 The subsequent distances obtained for the nearby dwarfs \citep{2022ApJ...932...19N} can be compared with our TRGB distance estimates with the Rizzi scaling \citep{2021AJ....162...80A}.
-In two of the cases, NGC\,147 and NGC\,185 with the RR Lyr information from \citet{2017ApJ...842...60M}, the modulus discordances are almost 0.4~mag and the reported RR Lyr distances do not make sense given the quality of the TRGB values.
+In two of the cases, NGC\,147 and NGC\,185 with the RR Lyrae information from \citet{2017ApJ...842...60M}, the modulus discordances are almost 0.4~mag and the reported RR Lyrae distances do not make sense given the quality of the TRGB values.
 Discounting these two cases, eight available comparisons give $<\mu_{rizzi} - \mu_{rrl}> = 0.085\pm0.034$ with rms scatter $\pm0.095$.